Why a Modern Keyword Rankings and Visibility Report Is Essential in 2026

 What is the best way to present a keyword report to executives?

 Start with a one page executive summary that highlights key performance indicators (KPIs) and their direct impact on business goals.
 Use simple charts to show organic traffic growth, share of voice against competitors, and a summary of AI visibility trends.
-Connect SEO wins, such as a 10% traffic increase, to bottom line results like lead generation or sales.
+Connect SEO wins to bottom line business outcomes so the report drives decisions.

 How often should I update my keyword rankings and visibility report?